-You’ve probably driven by a dealership advertising that it’s a “Tote The Note Car Lot,” or seen a TV commercial touting “Tote The Note.”
-If you wonder what that means, it’s quite simple.
-Auto loans are also known as notes, and most car dealers use banks and other third parties for financing.
-That’s not the case with Tote The Note dealers.
-Tote The Note car lots handle their own financing, and don’t require credit approvals.
-It’s the equivalent of in-house financing.
-That also means people who may have been turned down for having bad credit at standard dealerships can purchase a vehicle at a Tote The Note car lot.
-Tote The Note financing usually involves weekly, not monthly, payments.
+You’ve probably driven by a dealership advertising that it’s a “tote the note car lot,” or seen a TV commercial touting “tote the note.”
+If you wonder what that means, it’s quite simple: auto loans are also known as notes, and most car dealers use banks and other third parties for financing.
+That’s not the case with tote the note dealers.

-You'll know whether you’re approved at a Tote The Note dealer before you arrive at the lot if the business offers online financing.
-Otherwise, you’ll present your proof of residency, pay stubs and tax returns to the Tote The Note dealer before choosing a car.
+You may know whether you’re approved at a tote the note dealer before you arrive at the lot if the business offers online financing.
+Otherwise, you’ll present any required documentation to the tote the note dealer before choosing a car.
 The dealership will help you decide which cars you can afford based on their financing terms.
 Then you will be able to test drive vehicles in your price range.

-- What documents will you need to process my Tote The Note financing application?
+- What documents will you need to process my financing application?